py-smart-gardena/py-smart-gardena/README.md

 ## Description

-This library aims to provide python way to communicate with gardena smart gateway and all gardena systems.
+This library aims to provide python way to communicate with gardena smart gateway and all smart gardena systems.